-The sustainable cell rate SCR and the peak cell rate PCR for this arrival process are chosen as follows: $SCR = L/(\mu Q)$, $PCR = L/O \max_i \beta_i$.
-Where L equals the packet length and μ is the mean packet interarrival time.
-Clearly both the PCR and the SCRare expressed in time units of the server process.
+The sustainable cell rate SCR and the peak cell rate PCR for this arrival process are chosen as $SCR = L/(\mu Q)$ and $PCR = L \max_i \beta_i/Q$, where L equals the packet length and μ is the mean packet interarrival time.
+Clearly both these values are expressed in time units of the server process.

-3.3 The Service Time
+4.3 The Service Time

-The analysis is performed on a packet level, therefore we are only interested in the service time of packets and not in the service time of individual ATM PDUs.
+The analysis is performed on a packet level, as we are only interested in the service time of packets and not in the service time of individual ATM PDUs.

-By definition of the traffic scheduler in the BS, the permits for the different cells belonging to the same packet are placed in the CBR/rt-VBR permit queue according to the PCR of the connection.
+From the definition of the traffic scheduler in the BS, the permits for the different cells belonging to the same packet are placed in the CBR/rt-VBR permit queue according to the PCR of the connection.
 From here on the CBR/rt-VBR permit queue is simply called the permit queue, except when stated otherwise.
 The presence of the permit queue introduces some jitter into the distance between permits belonging to the same packet.
 As a result their corresponding cells are not exactly transmitted at the PCR.
+As we observe the queue on a packet level, we are not interested in the interdeparture times of consecutive cells of a packet, but only in the interdepature time of the first and the last cell of a packet.
+As we assumed that the permit queue is never congested, we can approximate this interdeparture time by the time in-between the placing of the corresponding permits in the permit queue (which is especially true for longer packets).

-As we observe the queue on a packet level, we are not interested in the interdeparture times of consecutive cells of a packet, but only in the interdeparture time of the first and the last cell of a packet.
-Because we assumed that the permit queue is never congested, we can approximate this interdeparture time by the time between the placing of the corresponding permits in the permit queue; this is especially true for longer packets.
+To find the service time of a packet, the following two observations must be made:

-To find the service time of a packet, the following two observations must be made.
+• Piggybacking is possible if a packet finds a non empty transmission queue upon arrival, otherwise the MS makes use of the contention channel.

-- 1. Piggybacking is possible if a packet finds a non empty transmission queue upon arrival, otherwise the MS makes use of the contention channel. - 2.
-During frame n, the BS schedules the uplink transmissions for frame n + 1.
+• During frame n, the BS schedules the uplink transmissions for frame n + 1.
 Therefore once the BS is notified of a cell arrival at the MS, at least a full frame length passes before the actual transmission can occur.